tinne26/kage-desk/docs/tutorials/intro/07_images.md

 Notice that we are importing `github.com/tinne26/kage-desk/display` again as it includes some images that we can use for our tests quite easily.
 You can try loading your own images if you want... but there's one **critical limitation** that you must know about:
 - Both the shader's target rectangle and the source images must all have the same size.

-We will discuss how to get around this in the next chapter, so keep calm and continue learning shaders.
+*(We will discuss how to get around this in the next chapter)*

-For the shader, the first thing we will do is simply show the image.
-No fancy effects yet.
+For the shader, the first thing we will do is show the image.
+No effects yet.
 Just make the shader compute the color of each pixel as the color of the corresponding pixel in the passed image:
 ```Golang
 func Fragment(position vec4, _ vec2, _ vec4) vec4 {
 	return imageColorAtPixel(position.xy)